 At first glance most mattresses look the same.
 It’s when you test them that you realize how different each can be.
 Some are hard, while others are too soft.
-According to The Sleep Foundation, the wrong mattress can cause aches and pains.
+According to Harvard Medical School, the wrong mattress can cause aches and pains.
 It can also make hot flashes worse.

 Foam mattresses, for example, are popular for the way they conform to the sleeper’s body.
 Memory foam was created in the sixties by NASA to protect pilots during G-force during liftoff.
 While it makes a bed resistant to motion, it traps heat — big time.
 It also recycles the hot air outward.
 If you have a foam based mattress and have been waking in the night drenched, now you know why.

 The good news is that if you like the feel of memory foam, there are options.
 Some of the best mattresses for hot flashes and menopause offer a layer of the absorbent material with a layer that acts as a cooling agent.
 When reviewing our mattress picks below, pay attention to construction.
 Look for the number of layers, and how many work to keep your sleep atmosphere at a comfortable temperature.